pschaus/book_lepl1402/source/part5.rst

 Computing the mean of an array
 ------------------------------

-Up to now, this chapter has been entirely focused on the task of finding the minimum and maximum values in an array.
-We have explained how the introduction of the separate class ``MinMaxResult`` that is dedicated to the storage of the result leads to a natural use of thread pools by implementing the ``Callable<MinMaxResult>`` interface.
+Up to now, this chapter has been almost entirely focused on the task of finding the minimum and maximum values in an array.
+We have explained how the introduction of the separate class ``MinMaxResult`` that is dedicated to the storage of partial results leads to a natural use of thread pools by implementing the ``Callable<MinMaxResult>`` interface.
 An important trick was to define the ``combine()`` method that is responsible for combining the partial results obtained from different parts of the array.

 How could we compute the mean of the array using a similar approach?